bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 # References and Forest

 One of the down sides of mutators is that complex values will be unique every time you pull them down.
 That is why using observer patterns is better than direct inspection.
-Assertion doesn't have this problem so if you insist on direct access of the branch/tree values, use isEqaul rather than === for comparison.
+Assertion doesn't have this problem so if you insist on direct access of the branch/$tree values, use isEqaul rather than === for comparison.

 ## Eager Beaver: truncating extra long branches.

-most state system doesn't last that long. however in the unlikely event that a tree gets too long we have a "Terminal system" to trim really old branches.
-It limits the size of the branch tree and cauterizes older values.
+most state system doesn't last that long. however in the unlikely event that a $tree gets too long we have a "Terminal system" to trim really old branches.
+It limits the size of the branch $tree and cauterizes older values.

-Two properties in a tree's parameters enable a limited branch length:
+Two properties in a $tree's parameters enable a limited branch length:

 * `maxBranches` -- the maximum number of branches to retain.
 Should be large (50 or 100) but not too large...
 * `trimTo` -- when trimming occurs keep this many branches.